Building rendering with people walking on the street

 The City of Santa Cruz and METRO have been conducting outreach and planning for the redevelopment of Pacific Station since 2002.
 The property’s prime downtown location makes it both an important transportation hub and an attractive site for developing affordable housing.
 In support of the most recent redevelopment efforts, the METRO Board of Directors approved a Memorandum of Understanding (MOU) in June 2020 between the City of Santa Cruz and METRO in which the parties agreed to work together to apply for a state Affordable Housing and Sustainable Communities (AHSC) grant to redevelop the site and adjacent City-owned properties into a new transit center and affordable, mixed-use development.

 In January 2022, the project was awarded $29.6 million in AHSC funds from the California Strategic Growth Council to develop 126 units of affordable housing and a new METRO station and bus tarmac in a net-zero, seven story, mixed-use development.
 The project has also received a $20.9 million grant from the California Department of Housing and Community Development (HCD) Infill Infrastructure Grant (IIG) program, $500,000 in California Transit and Intercity Rail Capital Program (TIRCP) funds, and affordable housing tax credits.
-Together with METRO’s financial contribution of $4 million, the project was fully funded and broke ground in February 2024, and is expected to be completed by the end of 2026.
+Together with METRO’s financial contribution of $4 million Measure D funds , the project was fully funded and broke ground in February 2024, and is expected to be completed by the end of 2026.

 Watsonville Transit Center

 The ground floor of this infill development will serve as a METRO transit center and ticketing office with the affordable house units located on the upper floors.
 Bus operations will be relocated to on-street bus bays to maximize the potential of the one-acre site.
+The redevelopment will also include upgraded transit facilities, a new bike hub, additional bike lanes, a ground-floor commercial space, and an open-air forecourt.

 In addition, METRO plans to operate two bus routes with 15-minute frequencies between the Watsonville Transit Center and Santa Cruz.
 These routes will meet the state’s definition of high quality transit.